 WELCOME TO THE SOFTWARE AUDIT RESOURCE CENTER

-Just about everything you need to know to WIN your software audit case – by Attorney Steve®
+Just about everything you need to know to WIN OR SURVIVE your software audit case – by Attorney Steve®

 Software Compliance Audits, Licensing & Litigation Overview – To our knowledge this is the most comprehensive legal resource page for small and large businesses that find themselves on the receiving end of an audit demand letter.
 This site provides answers to the most frequently asked questions our law firm has received over the years and will help you if you are facing a stressful license review investigation.
 We offer links to blogs, important videos, and even podcasts to help you understand this unique situation.